catloaf-cafe/WiCS-Hackathon-2026/README.md

 An indie side scroller game featured with exploration, ability-based progression, platforming, and secrets.

-This game is available and free to play at [Purple City](!https://catloaf-cafe.github.io/WiCS-Hackathon-2026/).
+This game is available and free to play at (Purple City)[!https://catloaf-cafe.github.io/WiCS-Hackathon-2026/].

 ### Movements